 Screening of vulnerability

 The LITP has introduced special procedural and reception guarantees.
-It specifies that appropriate support must be provided for applicants in relation to their personal circumstances, amongst other things their age, gender, sexual orientation, gender identity, disability, serious illness, mental health, or as a consequence of torture, rape or other serious forms of psychological, physical or sexual violence, for the purpose of exercising the rights and obligations from the LITP.
+It specifies that appropriate support must be provided to applicants in relation to their personal circumstances, amongst other things their age, gender, sexual orientation, gender identity, disability, serious illness, mental health, or as a consequence of torture, rape or other serious forms of psychological, physical or sexual violence, for the purpose of exercising the rights and obligations from the LITP.
 The procedure of recognising the personal circumstances of applicants shall be conducted continuously by specially trained police officers, employees of the Ministry of Interior and other competent bodies, from the moment of the expression of intention to apply for international protection until the delivery of the decision on the application.

 At the moment, there is no further detailed guidance available in the law, nor an early identification mechanism in the form of internal guidance.

 In May 2019, the coordinating body of the Interdepartmental Commission for unaccompanied minors held a meeting that was attended by representatives of the competent central authorities of the State administration and other stakeholders involved in the protection of unaccompanied children.
 UNICEF reported that they participated in the work of Commission which met twice during 2019, however without significant and concrete results.
+In 2020, the Commission met once to discuss the relocation of children from Greece and to plan future activities relating to the protection of unaccompanied children.
+However, that did not result in a significant change in the quality of protection unaccompanied children or in productive proposals for improving the position of unaccompanied children in Croatia.
+Also, experts from institutions where unaccompanied children are accommodated do not participate in the work of the Commission and they are mostly acquainted with the problems of these children.
+The cooperation of the Commission and institutions is only triggered in crisis situations when there is a lack of capacity so it is necessary to find additional accommodation for unaccompanied children.

-Médecins du Monde (MDM-Belgique) published a study on the mental health of applicants for international protection in Croatia.
+In 2019, Médecins du Monde (MDM-Belgique) published a study on the mental health of applicants for international protection in Croatia.
 The aim of this study was to examine the level of psychological distress, anxiety, depression and post-traumatic symptoms on the sample of applicants accommodated at the Reception Centre for Applicants for international protection in Zagreb.
 A further aim of the study was to examine the possible differences in the domain of psychological distress, anxiety, depression, post-traumatic symptoms and subjectively assessed quality of life between the population of applicants who arrived in Republic of Croatia under the Dublin III Regulation and of those who arrived to Croatia through non-EU countries (mostly Bosnia and Herzegovina or Serbia).
 An additional goal was to examine the possibility of predicting the level of applicants’ psychological distress based on their satisfaction with various aspects of their lives.
 The analysis of the results showed that 57.83% of participants scored above the cut-off result on the anxiety scale; 67.47% of participants scored above the cut-off result on the scale of depression; while 65.06% of the participants scored above the cut-off result on the scale of overall psychological distress Similarly, 50.61% of participants scored above the cut-off result on the scale of post-traumatic stress disorder symptoms.
 Applicants who have been returned to Croatia under the Dublin Regulation have shown more pronounced depressive symptoms and subjectively assessed the lower quality of life as well as lower levels of satisfaction with their own sense of safety in the future.

 Age assessment of unaccompanied children